Cameron.

 “Then why ask?”

 “Because…” He leans forward.
-“Because Mr Russell and your uncle being friends isn’t…” He shrugs, hunching over in a way that should make him look smaller but reminds me of a street-art photo Jace sent to me from Warsaw.
-Atlas had worn a Ukrainian flag, carrying the weight of the world on his shoulders and Teo’s got that same hunch.
-Or he does until he straightens to face me, evening sunshine striping his face so gold that I add a smear of ochre to the brown on my board, and boom, there’s the shade my painting’s missing.
+“Because Mr. Russell and your uncle being friends isn’t…” He shrugs, hunching over in a way that should make him look smaller but reminds me of a street-art photo Jace sent to me from Warsaw.
+Atlas had worn a Ukrainian flag, carrying the weight of the world on his shoulders and Teo’s got that same carrying-a-heavy-weight hunch.
+Or he does until he straightens to face me, evening sunshine striping his face so gold that I add a smear of ochre to the brown on my board, and boom, there’s the shade my painting has been missing.
 Teo glances Sol’s way again before quietly asking, “Only he’s not like you see in porn, is he?
 Neither of them are.”

 I drop my brush and open my mouth to tell him to shut the fuck up.
 To fuck right off comparing my uncle, who, now I look back, has been another version of Atlas, not some scuzzy wank-bank fodder, but Teo isn’t done yet, his voice low and urgent.